Skip to main navigation Skip to content Skip to footer

 The needs of low-income Hurricane Harvey survivors cannot be determined by FEMA data alone

-Harvey Recovery, State issues•by •Posted February 14, 2018
+Disaster Recovery, State issues•by Texas Housers Staff•Posted February 14, 2018

 To determine unmet need of survivors of disaster, the state relies heavily on FEMA data, an appropriate source, but one…